Depot injection

-A depot injection is a term for an injection formulation of a medication which releases slowly over time to permit less frequent administration of a medication.
+A depot injection, also known as a long-acting injectable (LAI), is a term for an injection formulation of a medication which releases slowly over time to permit less frequent administration of a medication.
 They are designed to increase medication adherence and consistency, especially in patients who commonly forget to take their medicine.
 Depot injections can be created by modifying the drug molecule itself, as in the case of prodrugs, or by modifying the way it is administered, as in the case of oil/lipid suspensions.
 Depot injections can have a duration of action of one month or greater and are available for many types of drugs, including antipsychotics and hormones.

 Purpose

 Depot injections provide longer duration drug action through slow absorption into the bloodstream.
 They are usually administered in the muscle, into the skin, or under the skin.
 The injected medication slowly releases the medication into the bloodstream.
 It may be used in patients who forget to take their medication; some doctors and patients consider the use of a depot injection to be coercion, and are opposed to their use for that reason.